bear-rsg/4m-association/themes/taman/README.md

 - custom list of links
 - social links with FontAwesome4
 - custom favicon and logo urls
-- no custom menutitle: (.*)
+- no custom menu
-date: 2021-03-31

-date: 2021-03-30

-Clone the [repository](https://github.com/karambir/taman), edit your `pelicanconf.py` and modify the `THEME` variable to make it point to the downloaded theme location.title: (.*)
+Clone the [repository](https://github.com/karambir/taman), edit your `pelicanconf.py` and modify the `THEME` variable to make it point to the downloaded theme location.
-date: 2021-03-31

-date: 2021-03-30

 Supports a number of common global variables but patches are welcomed if you need better support.